Art Market Application

 Copyright protects the original artistic works of individuals but does not protect artistic styles or themes.

 Ceremonial styles such as rarrk (cross-hatching NT) are not protected under Australia’s copyright law.
-Clan icon’s such as the Quinkan (Cape York, QLD) or Wandjina(Kimberley, WA) are creation figures and considered ‘concepts’ and not protected under copyright law.
+Clan icon’s such as the Quinkan (Cape York, QLD) or Wandjina(Kimberley, WA) are creation figures and considered ‘concepts’ and not protected under Australia’s copyright law.

 Aboriginal and Torres Strait Islander flags

-APPLICATION FORM DUE: MARCH 30
+APPLICATION FORM DUE: 30 MARCH

-SUCCESSFUL APPLICANTS NOTIFIED: APRIL 6
+SUCCESSFUL APPLICANTS NOTIFIED: 1 MAY

-BALANCE PAYMENT DUE: JUNE 11
+BALANCE PAYMENT DUE: 18 MAY